Nicolas Cage, the acclaimed actor and filmmaker, has offered his thoughts on some of his favourite cinematic films of all time.

 6 – The Nutty Professor – Jerry Lewis, 1963.

-Given the boom in science fiction films release in the 1960s, Jerry Lewis’ comedic effort come sometimes be slightly overlooked; not by Cage though.
+Given the boom in science fiction films released in the 1960s, Jerry Lewis’ comedic effort come sometimes be slightly overlooked; not by Cage though.
 “I think that The Nutty Professor has also had a huge impact in terms of my own tone, performance style,” he said.

 Official Film Synopsis: “Julius Kelp is a college professor with a problem.
 Clumsy, awkward, inarticulate and unattractive, Julius is a hopeless case when it comes to women — but he’s desperate to impress beautiful student Stella.
 Fortunately, he does know something about chemistry and decides to concoct a potion that will turn him into a whole new man.”